AnastasiiaUferova/job-search/README.md

 * Search for vacancies with search input keyword;
 * Filter vacancies by payment and field of work;
 * Open links with vacancy details;
-* Save to favourites by clicking on save button;
+* Save to favourites by clicking on the save button;

 ### API used

-* Superjiob https://api.superjob.ru API (with proxy server given by Paralect).
+* Superjob https://api.superjob.ru API (with proxy server given by Paralect).

 ### Layout features

-* Layout is created according to individual Figma template;
+* Layout is created according to individual Figma templates;
-* Element positioning using flexbox
+* Element positioning using Flexbox
 * Adaptive design principles are used in the project: it's optimized for different screen resolutions (mobile, tablet, desktop)
-* The number of pages in pagination varies according to the number of cards got from API or saved by the user.
+* The number of pagination pages varies according to the number of cards got from API or saved by the user.
-* The vacancy list is rendered automatically without user maknig the first search.
+* The vacancy list is rendered automatically without the user making the first search.

 ### Routes
 * ```/ ```— main page